ejeanboris/habittracker/README.md

 - If you need to set additional environment variables for your application, you can add them to the `.env` file and reference them in the `docker-compose.yml` file under the `environment` section.

 By following these steps, you can set up and run the HabitTracker application using the pre-built Docker image from Docker Hub.

+## Usage

+1. **Add a New Habit**:
+   - Navigate to the "Add Habit" section.
+   - Enter the habit name and desired frequency.
+   - Save the habit to start tracking.

+2. **Log a Habit**:
+   - On the dashboard, find the habit you want to log.
+   - Mark it as completed for the day.

+3. **View Progress**:
+   - Go to the "Progress" section to see charts displaying your habit completion over time.

+## Contributing

+We welcome contributions!
+Please follow these steps:

+1. Fork the repository.
+2. Create a new branch: `git checkout -b feature/YourFeature`.
+3. Commit your changes: `git commit -m 'Add YourFeature'`.
+4. Push to the branch: `git push origin feature/YourFeature`.
+5. Open a pull request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Contact

+For questions or feedback, please open a discussion.